unm-digital-history/campus-history/essays/lobo-statues/index.md

 ### Locations
 {% include figure.html class="img-right" width="48%" height="100" caption="The Lobo in his current location [Source](https://econtent.unm.edu/digital/collection/ULPhotoImag/id/2667/rec/73)" src="images/lobo-image-8.jpg" %}

-The statue was originally placed outside of Zimmerman Stadium.
+The statue was originally placed outside Zimmerman Stadium.
 After the stadium's relocation to University and Cesar Chavez in the 1960s, the lobo was moved to preside over the Stanford and Central entrance to campus.
-He has made his most recent home outside of Johnson Center near the east entrance adjacent to Johnson Field.
+He has made his most recent home outside of Johnson Center near the east entrance, adjacent to Johnson Field.

 {% assign images =
 "images/lobo-zimmerman-1.jpg,